ITIL® Foundation Bridge (Version 5)

 Detailed course content

-• 2.
+• 1.
 Key concepts of digital product and service management

-• 4.
-The ITIL® Value System
+• 3.
+The ITIL Value System

 Explains the ITIL® Value System (ITIL® VS) as the overarching governance and management framework.
 Describes how guiding principles, governance, the value chain, and management practices work together to enable value creation.

-• 9.
-Value Chain and management practices
+• 6.
+Value Chain and ITIL® management practices

 Current ITIL® Foundation Bridge (Version 5) trainings